 Savings vehicles may also be referred to as cash equivalents because of their proximity to a fixed cash value at a certain point in time.

-We define the investment vehicle as a non-cash equivalent vehicle that assumes some variable market risk and has the potential for a higher rate of return than fixed rate savings vehicles.
+We define the investment vehicle as a non-cash equivalent vehicle that assumes some variable market risk and has the potential for a higher rate of return than fixed-rate savings vehicles.

 It is essential to know what market conditions are affecting important metrics such as interest rates for fixed investments.
 Those same market conditions may also play a role in the individual performance of volatile securities.
 This is the kind of information that consistently changes and takes a lifetime to learn, but every person should understand the basics.
 Being able to interpret certain macroeconomic factors will determine how you spread your money around between savings and investment vehicles.

 When interest rates are considered low, money becomes easier for investors to borrow.
 When money becomes easy to borrow, speculators enter the market and volatile investments gain volume that may temporarily stabilize them.
-There are many theories, but ideally, this is how lower interest rates affect the market for money.
+There are many theories, but ideally, this is how lower interest rates affect the market for the money.

 When interest rates are considered high, money tends to flow towards fixed investments.
 During this time, savings accounts and other fixed yield investments will give their highest rates of return.
 Conservative investors who are looking for a way to park money without having to think about it will take advantage of macroeconomic conditions like these.
 Money also becomes more difficult to borrow, because failed speculative investments now incur a higher penalty.